kailash-manasarovar/statement/docs/timeline/2023/october.md

         - Read it.
     - Were they shift workers working at night, or were they truly around the world.

+### Cannabis bar right outside the conservatory

+- Sometimes when we are sitting in choir class, the room fills with the smell of cannabis.
+- It's coming from the shop that's just opened right outside the conservatory where 100s of kids and their parents visit every day.
+- I find it strange that the town would allow this.
+- Salva often closes the windows because of the strong smell.

 ## Strawberries

 - One morning I wake up long before dawn to write a tweet thread about strawberries: https://x.com/1FRGVN/status/1713726935371551010.